Conditions

 Do you need an ultrasound to be diagnosed with PCOS?

-No. Under the Rotterdam criteria, an ultrasound showing follicular changes is only one of three possible diagnostic features.
-You can be diagnosed with PCOS based on irregular ovulation and elevated androgens alone, without any ultrasound findings.
+No. Under the Rotterdam criteria, a follicular appearance on ultrasound is one of three possible diagnostic features — and only two of the three are required.
+PCOS can be diagnosed based on irregular ovulation and elevated androgens alone, without any ultrasound findings.

 Is PCOS the same as having cysts on your ovaries?

-No. The follicles visible on an ultrasound in PCOS are immature follicles that haven't completed ovulation — they're not true cysts.
-And as noted above, not everyone with PCOS has them.
+No. The follicles visible on ultrasound in PCOS are immature follicles that didn't complete the ovulation process — they aren't true cysts.
+The name is clinically misleading, and not everyone with PCOS has these follicular changes visible on imaging.

 How long does it typically take to get a PCOS diagnosis?

-Research suggests an average of two to three years from first symptoms to diagnosis.
-The gap is partly due to symptom variability, partly due to overlap with other conditions, and partly due to the tendency for hormonal symptoms to be attributed to lifestyle or stress before being investigated clinically.
+Research suggests an average of two to three years between first symptoms and diagnosis.
+The gap reflects symptom variability, overlap with other conditions, and the tendency for individual symptoms to be normalised or attributed to other causes before they're investigated as a pattern.

 What blood tests are relevant for PCOS?

-A clinician investigating PCOS may request LH and FSH levels, testosterone and other androgens, AMH (anti-Müllerian hormone), fasting insulin and glucose, thyroid function, and prolactin.
-Not all of these will be ordered in every case — the clinical picture guides which tests are relevant.
+A clinician investigating PCOS may request LH and FSH, testosterone and other androgens, AMH, fasting insulin and glucose, thyroid function, and prolactin.
+The exact panel depends on the clinical picture — not all of these will be ordered in every case.

-Can PCOS develop later in life, or is it always present from puberty?
+Can PCOS develop later in life, or is it typically present from puberty?

-PCOS is typically present from puberty, but symptoms may become more apparent or more disruptive at different life stages — after coming off hormonal contraception, during periods of significant weight change, or when trying to conceive.
-Some people only investigate the condition in their late twenties or thirties.
+PCOS is typically present from puberty, but symptoms often become more apparent or more disruptive at specific life stages: after stopping hormonal contraception (which can mask the condition), during periods of significant weight change, or when trying to conceive.
+Many people don't investigate or receive a diagnosis until their late twenties or thirties, even though the underlying condition has been present longer.

 This article is for educational purposes only.
 It is not a substitute for medical advice, diagnosis, or treatment.
 If you have concerns about your symptoms, speak to a qualified healthcare professional.